filipagh/PDT-z3/readme.md

                           planet_osm_roads as r
                      limit 1) as aprox
             where st_within(st_transform(r.way, 4326)::geometry, aprox.way::geometry) is true
-              and r.railway is NULL
-              and r.boundary is NULL) as r
-      where st_contains(okres.way::geometry, st_transform(r.way, 4326)::geometry) is true
+              and r.highway is not NULL) as r where st_contains(okres.way::geometry, st_transform(r.way, 4326)::geometry) is true
       order by length desc
       limit 1) as road